-The Geographical Society of Philadelphia has presented for over 125 years the most daring and famous world explorers.
+The Geographical Society of Philadelphia has presented for over a century, 128 years, the most daring and famous world explorers.

 See the list below and the legacy of the Society!
 Don’t miss the 2020 Legacy Event and meeting the explorer of the year.

 Dr. Pitts is the chief astronomer, planetarium director, and NASA Solar System Ambassador for the Franklin Institute.
 Derrick started his education at Germantown Academy before attending St. Lawrence University in NY.
 He has since been awarded honorary doctorates from La Salle University and Rowan University.
 His masterful ability to communicate science to the public has led him to radio – as a weekly contributor to WHYY’s long-standing Skytalk – and television, where he has been a guest on several shows, including The Colbert Report.
 He has been honored by Mayor Kenney as a “Philadelphia Hero” due to his efforts to expose and educate children to science.
 Derrick Pitts is a true “Philly Hero” and #coolastronomer, and we are over-the-moon that he spoke with us!

 Steve McCurry was catapulted to fame with his iconic photo of the “Afghan Girl” – the young, Peshawari refugee – which first appeared on the cover of National Geographic in 1985.
 He achieved unparalleled excellence in photographic journalism, in a career that has spanned decades and crossed borders of some of the most war-torn regions on earth.
 Steve was honored at the Union League of Philadelphia on August 29, 2017, with over 350 guests.